Surrender Mill

 Surrender Mill is a ruined building near Reeth, a village in North Yorkshire, in England.

 Two watermills known as the Low Mills were constructed before 1720, to smelt lead.
 In 1841, the Surrender Company replaced both mills with a new structure.
-In 1854, the flue was extended to vent through a chimney 745 metres away.
+In 1854, the flue was extended to vent through a chimney 745 m away.
 The mill closed in 1880, and ore from the mine workings was thereafter taken to Old Gang Mill.
 The mill was maintained until 1902, when the roofs, doors and floorboards were sold.
 In 1909, the 14 ft-diameter waterwheel was also sold.
 The ruined building was grade II listed in 1973, and the nearby peat store is separately listed.
 The site is also a scheduled monument.